 A Must Try Filipino Street Food

-One of the most common types of cuisine eaten by tourists is that found on the streets.
-If you’re a tourist and a foodie, one of the best ways to learn about the local culture is through your stomach.
-I’ll recommend one of Asia’s most visited places in case you haven’t been there yet.
-Obviously, we’re talking about the Philippines here.
-Read on to find out what Filipino street foods you absolutely must try on your next trip to the Philippines.
-And you can find these foods by simply wandering around the neighborhood or streets.
-So, without further ado, let’s dive into the first of our street foods.
+Tourists often enjoy the cuisine found on the streets.
+As a tourist and a foodie, dive into the local culture by savoring the flavors of the region.
+I recommend one of Asia's most visited places if you have not been there yet.
+Clearly, we discuss the Philippines here.
+Discover the Filipino street foods you must try on your next trip to the Philippines.
+Wander around the neighborhood or streets to find these foods.
+Let us dive into the first of our street foods.

 Kwek-Kwek (Quail egg Ball)